survival-lumc/CausalMultistate/README.md

 The repository contains the following:

-- [Simulation.R](Simulation.R) : main R script which reproduces all simuation results and figures of the manuscript
+- [Simulation.R](Simulation.R) : main R script which reproduces all simuation results and figures of the manuscript;

-- [SimualtionFunctions.R](SimulationFunctions.R): R script for some functions used in the simulation study.
+- [SimualtionFunctions.R](SimulationFunctions.R): R script for some functions used in the simulation study;

+- [Output](Output): Folder with the output of the simulation for the four scenarios described in the paper and two variations of them: (i) using Weibull baseline distribution and (ii) with an extra binomial predictor.

+- [Plots](Plots): The figures corresponding to all 12 scenarios.

 You can download a zip file containing the directory by clicking Code -> Download ZIP at the top-right of this Github page.